vaadin/platform/scripts/generator/templates/template-release-notes.md

 - Google Chrome evergreen on Android (requiring Android 4.4 or newer)

 ## Development environments
 Any IDE or editor that works with the language of your choice should work well.
-Our teams often use Eclipse, IntelliJ, Atom, VS.code among others (including Emacs and Vim).
+Our teams often use Eclipse, IntelliJ, Atom and Visual Studio Code among others (including Emacs and Vim).

 **Vaadin Designer** supports the following IDEs:
 - Eclipse Java EE versions: Oxygen, Photon and 2018.